Trump Is Panicking Because He Knows FBI-CIA Are Closing In On Him, Analyst Says

 “It appears that Trump had gotten his information not from a top-secret briefing but from a Breitbart article long on innuendo and short on verifiable facts.”

-In Boot’s opinion, the only logical explanation of Trumps meltdown following his speech to Congress was a panic reaction to reports that Sessions had met with the Russian ambassador but failed to disclose it.
+In Boot’s opinion, the only logical explanation of Trump’s meltdown following his speech to Congress was a panic reaction to reports that Sessions had met with the Russian ambassador but failed to disclose it.

 Trump panicked, according to Boot, because he realized that the FBI noose was gradually tightening on him and that after Michael Lynch and Jeff Sessions, he could be the next target.

-Concerning the FBI-CIA noose allegedly tightening gradually on Trump, a New York Times report claims that British and Dutch intelligence have provided information about secret meetings in Europe between Russian officials close to Putin and top Trump aides.
+Concerning the FBI-CIA noose allegedly tightening gradually on Trump, a New York Times report claims that British and Dutch intelligence agencies have provided information about secret meetings in Europe between Russian officials close to Putin and top Trump aides.
 American intelligence agencies also intercepted communications between Russian officials and top Trump aides.

 The Wall Street Journal also reported that Donald Trump Jr. “was likely paid at least $50,000 for appearance late last year before a French think tank whose founder and his wife are allies of the Russian government in efforts to end the war in Syria.”